-The Company began drilling select targets in April of 2022, and to date has completed over 81,000 metres of drilling at the Itinga properties and over 35,000 at the Salinas project, yielding excellent results which were in line with nearby projects and established deposits.
+The Company began drilling select targets in April of 2022, and to date has completed over 81,000 metres of drilling at the Itinga properties and over 35,000 at the Salinas project, now referred to as the Baixa Grande project, yielding excellent results which were in line with nearby projects and established deposits.

 The Company had identified at least twelve different NE-SW trending lithium-bearing LCT pegmatites.
 These mineralized bodies ranged from 1 to 24 metres in width and traced over a 1 km strike length.
-The average depth of the mineralized zones intersected to date is approximately 200 metres, however the

-Company intersected strong lithium grades and thicknesses up to 700 metres down dip.
+The average depth of the mineralized zones intersected to date is approximately 200 metres, however the Company intersected strong lithium grades and thicknesses up to 700 metres down dip.
 The style of mineralization found to date, characterized by several staked pegmatite vein sets, is consistent with other nearby lithium deposits.

-A maiden NI 43-101 mineral resource estimate was announced for the Bandeira and Galvani deposits in June 2023.
-In April 2024, the Company completed an updated mineral resource estimate for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda.("GE21").
+A maiden NI 43-101 MRE was announced for the Bandeira and Galvani deposits in June 2023.
+In April 2024, the Company completed an updated MRE for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda.("GE21").
 In May 2024, the Company announced the results of an NI 43-101 compliant Feasibility Study for Bandeira, prepared by AtkinsRéalis (formerly SNC Lavalin).
 Please see Mineral Resources and Feasibility Study below.
+Additional drilling results underscore the potential for continued mineral resource growth at Bandeira.

-A 4,000-metre drill program has been completed on four properties located between two to ten kilometres from the Bandeira Project.
+A 4,000-metre drill program was completed on four properties in the Itinga area located between two to ten kilometres from the Bandeira Project.
 This drilling program aimed to test lithium soil anomalies identified by previous systematic mapping and soil geochemistry exploration programs.

-The Company completed a drill program at the Salinas Project.
+The Company completed a drill program at the Baixa Grande Project.
 This project is located in the lithium-rich Aracuai Pegmatite District, which hosts the largest lithium reserves in Brazil.
-Salinas is located approximately 100 km north of the Itinga claims.
-Since acquiring the Salinas project through the Neolit acquisition, the Company completed soil geochemistry to help identify priority drill targets.
+The Salinas properties are located approximately 100 km north of the Itinga claims.
+Since acquiring the Baixa Grande project through the Neolit acquisition, the Company completed soil geochemistry to help identify priority drill targets.
 Drill assay results so far have extended the mineralization at Salinas by at least 250 metres along strike.
 A new high-grade pegmatite dike has been discovered approximately 1.5 km north of the main Salinas zone.
-The Company has completed an initial mineral resource at Salinas, prepared by GE21.
-Please see Mineral Resources below.
-The Company initiated an expanded 30,000-metre drill program in July 2024, which aims to expand and upgrade the current mineral resource estimate.
+The Company had completed an initial MRE at Salinas, prepared by GE21, in 2024.
+An updated MRE was completed in January 2025, with the technical report filed on February 27, 2025 Please see Mineral Resources below.
+The Company completed an expanded 30,000-metre drill program during 2024, this data included in the upgraded MRE.
 A Preliminary Economic Assessment is planned at Salinas, with the objective to accelerate directly to a Feasibility Study.
-As well, the Company is in the process of selecting a suitable consultant to carry out an Environmental Impact Assessment ("EIA") study for the Salinas project, which will contain an analysis of the project's potential environmental and social impacts.
-Following the completion of the EIA, expected in Q1 2025, the Company can apply for the "Prior License" ("LP") for the first stage of the environmental licensing process in Brazil.
+As well, the Company is in the process of selecting a suitable consultant to carry out an Environmental Impact Assessment ("EIA") study for the Baixa Grande project, which will contain an analysis of the project's potential environmental and social impacts.
+Following the completion of the EIA, the Company can apply for the "Prior License" ("LP") for the first stage of the environmental licensing process in Brazil.